 Licenses for private markets

-Street Trading is defined as the selling or exposing or offering for sale of any article or the supplying or offering to supply any service in the street for gain or reward in the street.
+Street Trading is defined as the selling or exposing or offering for sale of any article or the supplying or offering to supply any service in the street for gain or reward.
 This includes utilities such as gas, electric or telephones even if the sale is concluded elsewhere.

 Street Trading licences are required before anyone can trade on the market or any other designated trading area in Waltham Forest.